NavinShrinivas/PupBin/README.md

 - Making API endpoints public, with documentation that is.
 - Load balancers (From VM isntance) and rate limiters (Fromt DNS layer).
 - If time permits, i may even consider converting internal service communication so http2 using gRPC's.
+- As for release 1, the database schema is simply not mature enough.
+It's just enough to get the job done, for version 2, there will most definetly be improvements in this regard.
+- Good testing suite, with performance measures.
+- Clean up service is still not coded out, this is going to be TOP PRIORITY for our next release.

 Tool Installation
 -----------------